bluegenes/2022-paper-protein-kmers/manuscript.md

 Below, we discuss amino acid k-mers and FracMinHash protein sketches for both assembly-based and assembly-free metagenomic analyses.
 --->

-__buyer beware: this is very much in notes/drafting form__

 Protein sequences are more conserved than their underlying DNA sequence, allowing protein k-mer comparisons to match across larger evolutionary distances.
 Protein sequence matching is also less impacted by sequencing errors due to codon degeneracy.

-### FracMinHash kaa-mer sketches support proteome analysis at scale
+### FracMinHash kaa-mer sketches support whole-proteome analysis at scale

 Our results show that amino acid k-mers can be used for global proteome analyses, including distance estimation (AAI) and taxonomic classification.
 For most microbial proteomes, systematic subsampling via FracMinHash maintains accuracy while enabling much faster comparisons.